brunomaga/brunomaga.github.io/_drafts/2019-11-05-Exponential-Family-Distributions.md

 tags: [machinelearning]
 ---

-### Background Probability Distributions
+### Background: Probability Distributions

 A [probability distribution](https://en.wikipedia.org/wiki/Probability_distribution) is a mathematical function that provides the probabilities of occurrence of different possible outcomes in an experiment.
-Examples:
+A few examples of commonly used distributions are (and an input $x$):
-- Gaussian distribution, for an input $y$:
+- Gaussian distribution:
   - $$p(y \mid \mu, \sigma^2 ) = \frac{1}{ \sqrt{2 \pi \sigma^2} } \text{ } exp \left( - \frac{(y - \mu)^2}{2 \sigma^2} \right)$$ for a distribution with mean $\mu$ and standard deviation $\sigma$, or
   - $$p(y \mid \mu, \Sigma ) = \left(\frac{1}{2 \pi}\right)^{-D/2} \text{ } det(\Sigma)^{-1/2} exp \left( - \frac{1}{2}(y - \mu)^T \Sigma^{-1} (y-\mu) \right)$$ with means-vector $\mu$ and covariance matrix $\Sigma$ on its multivariate notation
 - Laplace: